davidystephenson/context-creator/README.md

 function useCounter (): CounterContextValue {
   const value = useContext(counterContext)
   if (value == null) {
-    const message = `useContext must be used within a ContextProvider` throw new Error(message)
+    const message = `useContext must be used within a Provider` throw new Error(message)
   }
   return value